-Research indicates we retain different amounts of information depending on how we receive it.
-Most people only remember 10% of what they have read for the first time, whereas they will remember 30% if they have watched a demonstration.
+Research has shown how much information we retain through different ways of receiving it.
+Most people only remember 10% of what they have read for the first time, whereas they will remember three times more if they have watched a demonstration.

 It's a good idea for your child to use lots of different ways of reviewing the same information which will help them remember more over longer periods of time.
-Use this in combination with their preferred learning style (page 28) for maximum effect.
+Trying different ways will also help them discover which work best for them.
+Use this in combination with their preferred learning style (page 32) for maximum effect.